Visa and Document Verification

 - Third-country nationals who have lived in the country of which they are citizens for more than six months.
 For example, this applies to a Canadian who lives in Canada.
 These people only need to present the police clearance certificate of this country.

 - Third-country nationals who have lived in a third country for more than six months which is not the country of which they are citizens.
 For example, this applies to a person from Brazil who lives in Turkey.
-These people have to present police clearance certificates from both countries.
+These people generally have to present police clearance certificates from both countries.

 - Third-country nationals who have lived in an EEA or EU member state for more than six months.
 For example, this applies to an Albanian who lives in Sweden.
 These people must only present the police clearance certificate of the EEA or EU member state.

 The Chinese citizen Jia Guihong was born in the Russian Federation.
 She has lived and worked in Italy for several years, and has a valid residence permit there.
-She is allowed to stay in the Schengen area for up to 90 out of 180 days.
+She is allowed to stay in the Schengen Area for up to 90 out of 180 days.
 The days she spends in Italy are not included in these 90 days.
 If she wants to immigrate to Austria as a skilled worker, she must present her birth certificate.
 Due to the fact that she was born in the Russian Federation, she must get an apostille for her birth certificate.
 Due to the fact that she lives in an EU country, she has to obtain a police clearance certificate from Italy.
 She does not need any kind of document verification for this.
 She must, however, have both the birth certificate (with apostille) and her police clearance certificate translated by a court-certified translator (“gerichtlich beeidete Übersetzerin/beeideter Übersetzer”) because the documents are neither in German nor English.

 The Iranian citizen Karim Azmoun was born in Iran and lives there.
 As a skilled worker, he would like to immigrate to Austria from Iran with his wife Miryam Azmoun.
 Both of them must obtain diplomatic legalisations for their birth certificates, marriage certificate and police clearance certificates from Iran for the immigration process.
 First, they have to get national Iranian pre-certifications for their documents.
 Then they must have their documents translated by a court-certified translator.
-When this is all finished, they can submit the documents to the Austrian Embassy in Teheran, so that the Embassy finalises the documents with the diplomatic certification.
-Iranian citizens are not allowed to enter the Schengen area without a visa.
+When this is all finished, they can submit the documents to the Austrian Embassy in Tehran, so that the Embassy finalises the documents with the diplomatic certification.
+Iranian citizens are not allowed to enter the Schengen Area without a visa.
 For this reason, Karim and Miryam Azmoun must apply to the Austrian Embassy in Tehran for a Visa D so that they can travel to Austria and pick up their residence permits.

 The Canadian citizen Robin Sherman would like to immigrate to Austria.
 She is allowed to enter Austria and the Schengen area without a visa.
 She travels to Austria on February 28th.
 She then stays in Austria for 60 days, until April 28th, so that she can find an apartment and apply for a residence permit.
 Afterwards, she leaves Canada on May 8th and goes to France, where she spends 14 days on holiday until May 21st.
 When this time is over, she still has 16 visa-free days in the Schengen area, and can stay in Austria until June 6th to wait for her residence permit to be issued.
 If she stays in Austria until June 6th, she will first be allowed to enter the Schengen area again on August 28th.
-When she once again travels to the Schengen area on August 30th, she can stay in Austria until October 26th (60 days).
+When she once again travels to the Schengen Area on August 30th, she can stay in Austria until October 26th (60 days).
 The reference period is always the preceding 180 days.
-This means that in this period, she is only permitted to stay in the Schengen area for a total of 90 days so that her stay is legal.
+This means that in this period, she is only permitted to stay in the Schengen Area for a total of 90 days so that her stay is legal.

 - Aliens’ Police Act (“Fremdpolizeigesetz - FPG”)